yehudabortz/my-social-links/README.md

 # My Social Links
-### A one page directory for all your social media links.
+### A one-page directory for all your social media links.

 Using Sinatra and Active Record a user can Sign Up / Sign In to their account and CREATE, READ, UPDATE and DELETE links from the dashboard.
 Users can also follow their friends to see what relevant links they are sharing.